hlampton/CODEQUIZ_MOD/README.md

 THEN I am presented with another question

-WHEN I answer a question incorrectly
+WHEN I answer a question incorrectly<br>
 THEN time is subtracted from the clock